FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-how-i-started-with-home-automation.md

 image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

-In this blog post I want to write how I started with home automation.
-Really starting from zero as I had no clue from home automation and only heard about it from colleagues.
-The only thing I knew was a Raspberry Pi because I was using it already as a Pi-Hole in my home.
+In this blog post I want to write about how I started with home automation.
+Really starting from zero as I had no clue from home automation and only heard about it from colleagues and friends.
+The only thing I knew already was a Raspberry Pi because I was using it already as a [Pi-Hole](https://pi-hole.net/) in my home.
 Other than that I had no clue about home automation.
-In the end I am sure that there is loads more to do and a lot of things to improve but lets go with my journey to it, what I have so far and how I got there.
+In the end I am sure that there is loads more to do and a lot of things to improve but lets go with my journey to it, what I have built up so far and how I got there.

 You will have some good laughs because of my stupidity and lack of experience.
 But this was literally my story on how I got into this...with a lot of failures and lessons learned.
 They are all in here.